 “Staying on the water” takes on a literal meaning for guests of Four Seasons resorts in Bora Bora and the Maldives, where hotel rooms come in the form of thatched-roof villas standing on stilts over placid seas.
 Step inside one of these iconic bungalows, and you’ll find breezy indoor-outdoor spaces, overwater hammocks, private plunge pools, floor windows for watching marine life and views that seem to go on forever.

 Wake up.
 Jump in.
 When you’re living on some of the world’s most beautiful water, there’s no better way to start the day.
-Instagrammer @chris1cal captured a morning plunge into the lagoon in Bora Bora.
+Instagrammer @maximevelly captured a morning plunge into the lagoon in Bora Bora.
 The mood in his photo: Pure joy.

 Even the youngest travellers can enjoy the watery worlds of Bora Bora and the Maldives, thanks to the vibrant oceans and lagoons that surround each villa.
 In Bora Bora, overwater bungalows are equipped with glass floor panels for a glimpse of the marine life swimming below, and parents can take young kids into the Resort’s tranquil lagoon to get an even closer look.
 Older children can get more hands-on with their aquatic neighbours, through Kids For All Seasons programs and marine conservation projects.

-Opening in late 2016, Four Seasons Maldives Private Island at Voavah is all yours to discover.
+Four Seasons Maldives Private Island at Voavah is all yours to discover.
 The seven-bedroom resort features water and beach villas, along with a private luxury yacht and your own personal staff.
 Spa services, sailing, boating, diving, surfing and snorkelling are all within easy reach, and the Indian Ocean views are exclusively yours to enjoy.
 What’s missing?
 Everyone else.